..

 Now, whenever I feel stuck, tired, or caught in thoughts, I pause for a moment, return to my breath, and then continue working.
 It’s a simple technique, but it helps a lot.
 I don’t get angry easily.
 I don’t feel as tired.
 I work better.
 I feel better.
 I shared this practice with some coworkers, but I noticed something: For many people, it’s hard to “just breathe.”
 They forget.
 It’s not easy to return to presence while working.
 So I decided to build a small tool — something gentle and easy to use during the workday.

-And That’s why I created Zenta.
+And that’s why I created Zenta.

 Zenta is a simple terminal tool for developers.
 It’s for people like me, who feel at home in the terminal.
 When you feel distracted or stuck, just type: breathe.
 Zenta helps you observe your breath — right there, in your terminal.
 It’s small, quiet, and simple.
 But it works, because it brings you back to what matters: the present moment.

 Zenta is a great way to start learning how to observe your breath.
 But once you’ve practiced enough, you might not need it anymore.
 Anytime you feel lost in thought or disconnected — just pause and return to your breath.
 With a few breaths, you are back.
-In the end, what I want to share is this: Mindfulness doesn’t come from tools.
-It comes from you.

 And it’s always available — right here, right now.